Here Are The Basics About Fleas and Your Dog

 For your home, flea treatment is a consuming process that involves thoroughly washing and disinfecting anywhere there may be adult fleas or flea larvae.
 Then, you’ll still have to utilize a chemical treatment to ensure all live fleas are killed.
-Foggers are a popular product and they can be bought over the counter.
-Whatever products you’re using, make sure you use one that targets adult fleas and one that targets larval fleas.
+Foggers are a popular product, and they can be bought over the counter.
+Whatever products you’re using, make sure you use one that targets adult fleas and one that focuses on the larva.
 Once again, this could be two different products.

-It’s not just about treating the inside of your home – you’ll have to treat the outside of your home, too.
-Utilize outdoor flea treatments and spray any areas that your dog frequents or may have picked up fleas including by the tree line, in the dog house, and more.
+It’s not just about treating the inside of your home – you’ll have to address the outside, too.
+Utilize outdoor flea treatments and spray any areas that your dog frequents or may have picked up fleas, including by the tree line, in the dog house, and more.

 Professional Flea Treatment